Attack of the Crab Monsters: Production

 The script was written by Charles B. Griffith, who had worked with Roger Corman on a number of occasions.
 Griffith later described the scripting process:"Roger came to me and said, 'I want to make a picture called Attack of the Giant Crabs and I asked, 'Does it have to be atomic radiation?'
 He responded, 'Yes.'
 He said it was an experiment.
 'I want suspense or action in every scene.
 No kind of scene without suspense or action.'
 His trick was saying it was an experiment, which it wasn't.
 He just didn't want to bother cutting out the other scenes, which he would do".
 The film's budget was $70,000.

-It was Duncan's first film for Corman, followed by The Undead a month later.
+This was Duncan's first film for Corman, followed by The Undead a month later.

 David Arvedon provided the voice of Hoolar the Giant Crab.